-CITSA 2013 is an International Multi-Conference being organized with the purpose of providing researchers, practitioners, developers, consultants, and end-users of computerized, communications and/or control systems and technologies, as well as their industrial and social applications in the private and the public sectors, an opportunity to join in a common place sharing experience and knowledge.
+CITSA 2015 is an Special Track being organized in the context of IMETI 2015 with the purpose of providing researchers, practitioners, developers, consultants, and end-users of computerized, communications and/or control systems and technologies, as well as their industrial and social applications in the private and the public sectors, an opportunity to join in a common place sharing experience and knowledge.
 It is intended to be a forum to expose and share current and future research work and innovations in these areas, as well as in the relationships among them.

 Papers might be submitted via web page Papers Submission option, as abstracts for presentation only (300-600 words), extended abstracts (600-2000 words) or as draft papers (2000-5000 words).
 Reviews will be done for both kinds of submissions.

 Invited Sessions proposals can be done filling the form given in the web page

 More information about Invited Sessions Organization could be found at the web page Invited Session/How to Organize an Invited Session option.